nicholas-long/environment/zet/20221022000131/README.md

-# put tmux and vim rc config in dockerfile
+# put tmux and vim rc config in dockerfile for testing zkvr

 - concept of `put tmux and vim rc config in dockerfile`
 - could use some ideas from pen test environ, but not the whole config